pojosontheweb/woko/doco/markdown/woko.md

 Of course `renderProperties` being a Fragment Facet, you can even change the backing JSP in order to change the markup wrapping the properties.
 Woko includes two modes by default : tabular-like, with property names, or "flat", just spitting out values in blocks one after the other.
 See `RenderPropertiesImpl#setUseFlatLayout` for more infos.

+> An alternate `renderPropertiesEdit` is used when editing the object, thet wraps the properties in a HTML FORM.

 #### renderPropertyName ####

 Renders the name of a POJO's property.
 Uses `MyClass.myProp` style names by default and looks up for an externalized message in the app's resource bundles.